Eduardo281/solve_lp/README.md

 - The `User_Guide.pdf` at the *User_Guide* folder;
 - The `Example files` at the *Examples* folder;
 - The CLI `--help` and `--help-with-solvers` arguments

+**DEVELOPMENT NOTES:** This project was initially developed as an study project, and the code still needs some more cleaning, as well as new features.
+If you find any bug or want to contribute with the **Solve\_LP** project, please submit your findings and/or suggestions in the issues section of this repository.
+Any help is welcome.

+**Contact:** If you want to talk directly to the developer, feel free to e-mail me at: eduardo281.dev@gmail.com.